MinervaRose/Data-Foundations-Nanodegree-Projects/README.md

-# Data-Foundation-Nanodegree-Projects
+# Data Foundations Nanodegree Projects from the Bertelsmann Data Science Scholarship Challenge 2018/2019

 <img src="https://user-images.githubusercontent.com/39020690/68083902-79e2bf80-fdfc-11e9-9fee-c3cb6539f18d.png" width="600">

-I was thrilled to be accepted into the Bertelsmann Data Science Challenge Course by Udacity in May 2018, and even happier to see my efforts rewarded by being offered a scholarship to the Data Foundations Nanodegree, which I completed while pursuing the Pytorch Scholarship Challenge.
+I was thrilled to be accepted into the Bertelsmann Data Science Challenge Course at [Udacity](https://www.udacity.com/) in May 2018, and even happier to see my efforts rewarded by being offered a scholarship to the Data Foundations Nanodegree, which I completed while pursuing the Pytorch Scholarship Challenge.
 It was a really gratifying experience to [graduate in December 2018](https://confirm.udacity.com/23PSUQ56).

 ### Phase 1: solidifying prior knowledge and building strong SQL foundations.